neuroretransmit/iching-unicode/README.md

 ### *Why?*

-1. You can't backdoor this.
-2. Invulnerable to cribbing.
+1. Invulnerable to cribbing.
-3. Invulnerable to genetic algorithms/hill-climbing.
+2. Invulnerable to genetic algorithms/hill-climbing.
-4. Computationally inexpensive to encrypt/decrypt.
+3. Computationally inexpensive to encrypt/decrypt.
-5. No heavy math skills required to understand.
+4. No heavy math skills required to understand.
-6. Brute-force takes eons.
+5. Brute-force is moot.
+You are attacking the intermediate representation of compressed data (without compression container).

 #### *Why the I Ching?*